Gain Muscle Mass Fast With These 3 Proven Methods

 Why are these important? let's say your goal is to bench 315 and you just can't get there.
 You've tried multiple bench press variations and several different progression schemes.

 let's throw this technique into the mix.

 Next workout session put 315 on the bar.
 Now have your workout partner force the rep up after your slowly lower it to your chest.
 What does this do?
 It gets you comfortable with unracking the weight, and helps you to work on exploding through a sticking point (from the pause to the concentric).

 Forced reps get your muscles and central nervous system used to a weight.
 This is also very similar to working with walkouts.
 For example, when you want to get comfortable with squatting a heavier weight, just unrack the bar with the weight and slowly walk out of the squat rack.
 Hold the weight, then walk it back in and re-rack it.

 I have done this over and over again while working up from 315 to 405 on the squat.
 I continue to progress as I get used to feeling that much weight on my back.
 It's nice to get comfortable with it before trying to perform a rep. After a few walkouts, I know what it feels like and how I should adjust my setup to get comfortable when under the bar.

 While this works wonders for compound exercises, it can also get brutal on isolations.

-Tell me your legs won't want to fall off after trying this.
-It's brutal but effective.
+Tell me your legs don't want to fall off after trying this. it's brutal but effective.